Codecademy/docs/content/discrete-math/concepts/enumeration/enumeration.md

   - 'paths/computer-science'
 ---

-**Counting Theory** is a part of 'discrete mathematics' that deals with counting the number of possible outcomes of a given event.
-Being an essential element of 'probability', it tries to answer an abstract question, "How many?"
+**Enumeration** is another word for count.
+In the context of mathematics, enumerating is a type of counting given a specified event or situation.
+An enumeration is a complete, ordered listing of all the items in a collection.
+When speaking in the context of mathematics and computer science, listing all the elements of a set comes into play.

-**Enumeration** is a complete, ordered listing of all the items in a collection.
-When speaking in the context of 'mathematics' and 'computer science', listing all the elements of a set comes into play.
+**Counting Theory** is a part of discrete mathematics that deals with counting the number of possible outcomes of a given event.
+Being an essential element of probability, it tries to answer an abstract question, "How many?"

 ## Fundamental Counting Principle